 Scrum, a type of project management methodology, has many fans.
-It’s the most commonly used Agile methodology by far, with 81 percent of Agile adopters using Scrum or a Scrum-related hybrid, according to a Digital.ai survey published in 2021 .
-Scrum was also among the most in-demand tech skills in July 2021, according to data from Burning Glass—project management was the first .
+It’s the most commonly used Agile methodology with 81 percent of Agile adopters using Scrum or a Scrum-related hybrid, according to a Digital.ai survey .
+According to data from Burning Glass, Scrum was also among the most in-demand tech skills—project management was the first .
 So what exactly does it look like to work with Scrum?
 Here are the three roles you can expect to find on a Scrum team.

-A Scrum team consists of three distinct roles: the Scrum Master, the product owner, and development team members.
+A Scrum team consists of three roles: the Scrum Master, the product owner, and the development team.
 While there is only one Scrum Master and one product owner, there are generally several development team members.

-Scrum teams are small; the Scrum Guide recommends ten or less total members to make sure communication and productivity is optimal .
-Let’s take a closer look at what the responsibilities are for each of these roles.
+Scrum teams are small.
+The Scrum Guide recommends 10 or fewer total members to ensure optimal communication and productivity .
+Let’s take a closer look at the responsibilities of each of these roles.

 Scrum can look different from organization to organization and team to team, making the specific tasks of a Scrum Master varied.
 Broadly, however, a Scrum Master might have the following responsibilities: